 - Self-Organization – ability of system to adjust to new demands and circumstances.
 Ability of the system to orient itself and build complex structures from simple building blocks is viewed as key characteristic.

 - Hierarchy – describe how complex system can be broken into smaller, simpler organization that can function autonomously.
-The opposite of hierarchy is a one complex organism that cannot be productive of parts of it is not performing at the level required for the smooth operation of the system.
+The opposite of hierarchy is one complex organism that cannot be productive of parts of it is not performing at the level required for the smooth operation of the system.

 Read this book.
 Good quality culture understands the systems we build and how they impact the individuals who use them.
 The tools in this book serve as a good framework, and one I think you will come back to again and again.